elixir-europe/BioHackathon-projects-2020/projects/9/README.md

-# *Project* 9 The Turing Way: A how-to guide to reproducible, ethical and inclusive data research (16)
+# Project 9: The Turing Way: A how-to guide to reproducible, ethical and inclusive data research (16)

 ## Abstract